kelu124/echomods/Worklog.md

 board.
 It would be interesting to have a form factor of the modules PCB comparable to one trinket pro =)

+### Adjusting the specs for a research module

+* 10ms between lines - 64 lines gives 640ms / image)
+* 200us at 2Msps is 400 points is 5600 bits is 700 bytes
+* 5600 bits per 10ms is 560,000 bits/s is 70kbytes/s.. should be OK with ESP8266 ;)

 ### Details about the modules

 1\.
 HV+Pulser+MD0100 don't change.
 The module will need to have a SMA